wenjian80/soak8_lab/README.md

 1. **This script run on on master node ONLY.**
 2. These script is a condense version which automate all the command listed in [promgraph.md](https://github.com/wenjian80/soak8_labs/blob/main/tutorial/promgraph.md)
 3. Once the script is excuted login to your weblogic console and check the deployment.
-You will see 3 exporter deployed
+You will see 3 exporter deployed.
+4.
 ```
 http://[workerip]:30305/console/login/LoginForm.jsp
 ```